There’s an epidemic attacking this generation.

 Please don’t let the fear of vulnerability keep you away from close and dear friendships.

+We deserve better than a life without friends.
 I refuse to live in a glass case, and so should you.
 We are people with emotions flowing through our veins and it’s silly to pretend like they don’t exist.
 We are going to feel like losers sometimes, that’s life.
 But we cannot be victims of our own pride.
 That’s bullshit.

 My recommendation?
 Do what I do.
 Talk to Coach Charlotte.
 She’s your perfect antidote for any friendship fears, and together you two can figure out why vulnerability is an issue for you and how it’s impacting your life.
 She can also help you make peace with your friendship situation or try to change anything you deem possible.
 And, you can get all of this for $79/mo.
 What on earth are you waiting for?!